An introduction to 2d conformal field theory: Free boson and free fermion

-In the periodic case (R), $k$ takes integer values ($\nu=0$) whereas in the anti-periodic case (NS) it takes all half-integer values ($\nu=\frac12$).
-Here we introduce a complex coordinate $w= (t_E-i x)$ as before with $t_E$ now the Euclidean time.
-For quantum fermionic fields, we introduce the canonical anti-commutation relation
+In the periodic case (R), \( k \) takes integer values (\( \n = 0 \)), while in the anti-periodic case (NS), \( k \) assumes half-integer values (\( \n = \frac{1}{2} \)).
+As before, we introduce the complex coordinate \( w = t_E - ix \), where \( t_E \) represents Euclidean time.
+For quantum fermionic fields, the canonical anti-commutation relation is introduced as follows

 where $b_{-k}$ for $k>0$ can be considered as a creation operator and $b_{k}$ for $k>0$ as an annihilation one.
 Note that, in the R sector, there exists a zero mode $b_0$ which leads to a degeneracy of the vacuum.